robhami/ZTM_REACT/createAppREADME.md

 import ReactDOM from 'react-dom';
 import './index.css';
 ```
-This is because React has webpack that does the bundling for us.
+This is because React has webpack that does the bundling/Browserify for us.

 React is a view library (little robot that does DOM manipulation for us).
 Can be used in places other than browser e.g. mobile apps.